microsoft/genaiscript/docs/src/content/docs/reference/scripts/parsers.md

 keywords: parsers, JSON5, YAML, TOML, CSV, token estimation
 ---

-The `parsers` object provide various parers for commomn data formats.
+The `parsers` object provides various parsers for common data formats.

 ## JSON5

 The `parsers.json5` function parses the JSON5 format.
 [JSON5](https://json5.org/) is an extension to the popular JSON file format that aims to be easier to write and maintain by hand (e.g. for config files).

-In general, parsing a JSON file as JSON5 does not hurt but it might be more merciful to syntactic errors.
-In addition to JSON5, [JSON repair](https://www.npmjs.com/package/jsonrepair) is applied with the initial parse fails.
+In general, parsing a JSON file as JSON5 does not cause harm, but it might be more forgiving to syntactic errors.
+In addition to JSON5, [JSON repair](https://www.npmjs.com/package/jsonrepair) is applied if the initial parse fails.

 -   JSON5 example